Universal infrared scaling of gravitational wave background spectra

-Finally, we comment on the role of Condition \ref{c3}.
-It is easy to extend our discussion to the universe with a constant equation of state parameter $w=P/\rho$.
-We see that in the causality argument the $k^3$ factor from causality and $k^2$ factor from the definition of $\rho_\text{GW}$ are universal, yet the redshift factor $a_k/a_0$ depends on the background evolution.
-Assuming both Conditions \ref{c1} and \ref{c2} hold, since $\eta_k\sim1/k$ and $a(\eta)\sim\eta^{2/(1+3w)}$, we immediately obtain \be \Omega_\text{GW}(\eta_0,k)\propto k^{3+2\frac{3w-1}{3w+1}}. \ee For instance in the induced GW case, if the scalar perturbation reenters the horizon in the matter dominated epoch when $w=0$, we see from \eqref{OmegaGWgeneral} that $\Omega_\text{GW}\propto k$.
-This may be seen in \cite{Assadullahi:2009nf,Kohri:2018awv,Inomata:2019ivs,Inomata:2019zqy,Gong:2019mui}.
-An interesting case is when $-1/3<w<-1/15$, where the power-law index becomes negative.
-Note, however, that \eqref{OmegaGWgeneral} is invalid for an accelerated universe, i.e. $w<-1/3$.
-Nevertheless, some models predict an enhanced production of GWs during inflation by spectator fields, and it seems the $k^3$ scaling is still valid under some conditions~\cite{Bartolo:2007vp,Biagetti:2013kwa,Cai:2019jah,Biagetti:2014asa,Fujita:2014oba}.
-It is interesting to see if there also exists a universal infrared scaling for an accelerated universe, which we leave for future studies.
+Finally, we comment on Condition \ref{c3}.
+It is easy to extend our discussion to constant equation of state $w=P/\rho$ for the background evolution when $h_k$ reenters Hubble horizon.
+From the causality argument we see that the $k^3$ factor from space dimension and $k^2$ factor from the definition of $\rho_\text{GW}$ are universal, yet the redshift factor $a_k/a_0$ depends on the background evolution.
+Assuming both Conditions \ref{c1} and \ref{c2} hold, with $\eta_k\sim1/k$ and $a(\eta)\sim\eta^{2/(1+3w)}$, we immediately obtain \be \Omega_\text{GW}(\eta_0,k)\propto k^{3+2\frac{3w-1}{3w+1}}. \ee If the source reenters the horizon in the matter dominated epoch ($w=0$), \eqref{OmegaGWgeneral} predicts $\Omega_\text{GW}\propto k$, which has been shown in Refs.\cite{Assadullahi:2009nf,Kohri:2018awv,Inomata:2019ivs,Inomata:2019zqy,Gong:2019mui}.
+An interesting case is that the power of $k$ becomes negative when $-1/3<w<-1/15$, which we leave for future studies.
+Another interesting case is that even in the radiation-dominated universe, there will be deviation from $w=1/3$ due to the sudden change of the relativistic degrees of freedom, say, in the QCD phase transition~\cite{Byrnes:2018clq}.
+Such transient deviation will cause a sudden flattening in $\Omega_\text{GW}\propto k^3$, but only in a very narrow frequency band.
+Therefore our main result will not be altered.

 \textit{Acknowledgements}~ We thank Christian Byrnes and Teruaki Suyama for useful discussions and comments.
-S.P. thanks Astronomy Department, University of Science and Technology of China for the hospitality during his visit.
-R.G.C. was supported by the National Natural Science Foundation of China Grants No.~11435006, No. 11647601, No. 11690022, No. 11821505 and No. 11851302, and by the Strategic Priority Research Program of CAS Grant No.~XDB23030100, and by the Key Research Program of Frontier Sciences of CAS.
-S.P. and M.S. were supported by the MEXT/JSPS KAKENHI No.~15H05888 and No. 15K21733, and by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+S. P. thanks Astronomy Department, University of Science and Technology of China, for the hospitality during his visit.
+R. G. C. was supported by the National Natural Science Foundation of China Grants, No. 11647601, No. 11690022, No. 11821505, No. 11851302 and No.11991052, and by the Strategic Priority Research Program of CAS Grant No. XDB23030100, and by the Key Research Program of Frontier Sciences of CAS.
+S.P. was supported in part by JSPS Grant-in-Aid for Early-Career Scientists No. 20K14461.
+M.S. was supported in part by the JSPS KAKENHI Nos.
+19H01895 and 20H04727.
+S. P. and M. S. were also supported by the MEXT/JSPS KAKENHI No. 15H05888 and No. 15K21733, and by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.